-Utilizing social networks for marketing purposes is a powerful and cost effective way to connect with consumers.
+Using social media in china for marketing purposes is a powerful and cost-effective way to connect with consumers.
 A comprehensive knowledge of the country, the digital market and the behavior of Chinese internet users are all key elements required to succeed in China.

 Here are ten things you need to know about social media in China